Helping the poor stay put: affordable housing and non-peripheralisation in Rio de Janeiro

 - Garmany, J. (2019) “Public housing and downward raiding in Rio de Janeiro, Brazil,” School of Geography, University of Melbourne.

-National Science Foundation (US) and the Economic and Social Research Council (UK)
+Economic and Social Research Council (UK)

 King's College London